uqiotstudio/csse4011_zephyr_guides/mkdocs/docs/Connectivity/CN.4-Shell.md

 ## 1.3 Setup

-Connect the Arduino sense board to the host machine and ensure that the development environment has access to the device (USB passthrough to virtual machine).
+Connect the Particle Argon board to the host machine and ensure that the development environment has access to the device (USB passthrough to virtual machine).

 ## **2.0 Zephyr Shell Implementation**